davidyakobovitch/data_science_standards/README.md

 Other languages: The world of Data Science is rich with algorithms, and multiple languages can support your learning journey.
 From Python to C++, you can learn more about the popularity of programming languages with the [Tiobe Index](https://www.tiobe.com/tiobe-index/).

-### Part One: Project Proposal Requirements :notebook:
+### Part One: Project Proposal Requirements:

-Data Science problems are *business problems*.
+Data Science problems are **business problems**.

 The field of Big Data has transformed Data Modeling and Data Analytics into Data Science and Data Engineering careers.

-Your mission, if you choose to accept, is to select a business problem with a SMART value proposition, that can be solved as a data problem.
+One way to approach formulating a question is through goal-setting via the SMART Goals Framework:

+1. Specific: The data set and key variables are clearly defined.
+2. Measurable: The type of analysis and major assumptions are articulated.
+3. Attainable: The question you are asking is feasible for your data set and not likely to be biased.
+4. Reproducible: Another person (or future you) can read and understand exactly how your analysis is 5. performed.
+6. Time-bound: You clearly state the time period and population to which this analysis pertains.

+What Are Some Common Questions Asked in Data Science?
+Machine learning more or less asks the following questions:

+Does X predict Y?
+(Where X is a set of data and y is an outcome.)
+- Are there any distinct groups in our data?
+- What are the key components of our data?
+- Is one of our observations “weird”?

+From a business perspective, we can ask:
+- What is the likelihood that a customer will buy this product?
+- Is this a good or bad review?
+- How much demand will there be for my service tomorrow?
+- Is this the cheapest way to deliver my goods?
+- Is there a better way to segment my marketing strategies?
+- What groups of products are customers purchasing together?
+- Can we automate this simple yes/no decision?

+*Note: This list may seem limited, but we rewrite most questions to fit this form.*

+**Steps in the Data Science Workflow:**
+1. Frame: Develop a hypothesis-driven approach to your analysis.
+2. Prepare: Select, import, explore, and clean your data.
+3. Analyze: Structure, visualize, and complete your analysis.
+4. Interpret: Derive recommendations and business decisions from your data.
+5. Communicate: Present (edited) insights from your data to different audiences.

-Instructions:
+Student Instructions:
-Brainstorm 5 business problems that you would like to better understand and solve with data science.
+1. Brainstorm 5 business problems that you would like to better understand and solve with data science.
+2. Using the above frameworks for SMART and the Data Science Workflow, include these steps in your Project Proposal.

 Reading Material:
 1. [How to ask Data Science questions](https://towardsdatascience.com/how-to-ask-questions-data-science-can-solve-e073d6a06236)